 Skip to content →

 Photo of smiling white woman with brown hair and glasses.
 Photo by Lost Girl Vision.I’m a philosopher from Nova Scotia, Canada, the ancestral and unceded territory of the Mi’kmaq People.
-I work in Feminist Philosophy, Bioethics, and Science and Values, as well as 20th-century European Philosophy, especially Foucault and Phenomenology.
-My current research focuses on the ethics of eating.
+I work in feminist bioethics, with a focus on the ethics of eating.
+My research engages with multiple philosophical traditions, such as phenomenology, social epistemology, and philosophy of science, as well as interdisciplinary fields including Disability Studies, Fat Studies, and Food Studies.

 You can learn more about me and my work in this recent interview at the Blog of the American Philosophical Association.